 Her thoughts were interrupted by the return of the men.

 “Is it truly that bad, Charles?”
-Miss Bingley asked.
+Miss Bingley asked in a whimper.
 She looked at Mr. Darcy.
-“What is your opinion, Mr. Darcy?”
+“What is your opinion, Mr. Darcy?
+Certainly the short distance to Longbourn would not be treacherous for Miss Bennet.”

-“Yes, better safe than sorry,” Mr. Hurst said, as he walked over to a table laden with tea and cake.
+“Yes, better safe than sorry,” Mr. Hurst said, as he walked over to the table still laden with tea and cake.
 “Insufferable out there!”

 “Thank you.
 I appreciate your hospitality.”
 She laughed.
-“I know James, our driver, will be relieved he does not have to return.
+“I know James, our driver, will be relieved he does not have to return for me.
 I am certain it is raining as hard at Longbourn as it is here.”

 “Indeed, it must be!”
 Bingley smiled and clapped his hands.
 “I shall have the maids make up a room for you directly!”